-Why does the UK tax year end on 5th April?
+Why does the UK tax year start on 6 April and end on 5th April?

 This is a common question – unsurprisingly as a tax year that runs from 6 April to 5th April each year is certainly not what you’d expect.